Masseter Botox

 How does masseter Botox work?

-Botox is a neurotoxin containing botulinum toxin type A or onabotulinumtoxina.
-It blocks nerve signals responsible for muscle contraction in any targeted treatment area.
-When injected into the masseter muscles, Botox prevents nerve signals that cause masseter hypertrophy, relieving much of the discomfort caused by clenching and teeth grinding.
-Over time, the masseter muscles weaken and shrink, thus resulting in masseter atrophy and eventually producing a slimmer jawline.
+Botox is a neurotoxin containing botulinum toxin type A, and the use of botulinum toxin allows targeted muscles to relax by blocking nerve signals responsible for contraction.
+When injected into the masseter muscles, Botox prevents the nerve signals that cause masseter hypertrophy, relieving much of the discomfort from clenching and teeth grinding.
+Over time, the masseter muscles weaken and shrink, resulting in masseter atrophy and a slimmer jawline.
 The effects of Botox can take up to two weeks to kick in, after which they last 4-6 months.
-Most patients have regular maintenance Botox treatments to keep up their desired results.
-While not yet FDA-approved specifically for masseter reduction, Botox treatment is a safe, effective, off-label treatment option for facial slimming, reducing the masseter muscles, alleviating symptoms of TMJ, and enhancing the contour of the lower face when you work with an experienced board-certified dermatologist, such as Dr. Michele Green in New York City.
+Most patients have regular maintenance Botox treatments to maintain their desired results.
+While not yet FDA-approved specifically for masseter reduction, Botox is a safe, effective, off-label treatment option for facial slimming, reducing the masseter muscles, alleviating symptoms of TMJ, and enhancing the contour of the lower face when you work with an experienced board-certified dermatologist, such as Dr. Michele Green in New York City.
 While Botox is the most popular neuromodulator on the market, Dysport, Xeomin, Jeaveau, and Daxxify can also be used for masseter reduction.

 What are the benefits of masseter Botox?